Black-Lesbian-Linkup/bllu-organization-components/non-profit-job-openings/Volunteer (unpaid) Roles/treasurer.md

 #### Application Process:

-To apply for the Treasurer role, please submit your resume and a cover letter detailing your financial experience and passion for Black Lesbian Linkup through [BLLU’s website] (include application page link).
+To apply for the Treasurer role, please submit your resume and a cover letter detailing your financial experience and passion for Black Lesbian Linkup through [Treasurer Application](https://forms.gle/78BxE2QJfw4Ykk6i6).